ssato/python-anytemplate/README.rst

 Multiple configuration files support
 -------------------------------------

-Anytemplate supports multiple configuration files in YAML or JSON or others to set parameters w/ -C|--contexts option, ex. -C a.yaml -C b.yaml -C c.json.
+The CLI Frontend of anytemplate (anytemplate_cli) supports multiple context files in YAML or JSON or others to set parameters with -C|--context option, ex.
+-C a.yaml -C b.yaml -C c.json.

-Loading and composition of config files are handled by another python library called anyconfig (python-anyconfig) if installed and available on your system.
+Loading and composition of context files are handled by another python library called anyconfig (python-anyconfig) if installed and available on your system.

 - anyconfig on PyPI: http://pypi.python.org/pypi/anyconfig/
 - python-anyconfig on github: https://github.com/ssato/python-anyconfig

+If anyconfig is not installed and available on your system, only JSON context files are supported format of context files, by help of python standard json or simplejson library.

 Template search paths
 -----------------------

-It supports setting template search paths w/ -T|--template-paths.
+The CLI frontend of anytemplate supports to set template search paths with -T|--template-path option.
 This is useful when using 'include' directive in templates; ex. -T .:templates/.

 NOTE: The default search path will be [., templatedir] where templatedir is the directory in which the given template file exists if -T option is not given.